rurbin3/ZKit-Framework/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Example : its hard to always enter my another computer ip address
+Example: it's difficult to always enter my other computer IP address.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.